A Survey of Knowledge Tracing: Models, Variants, and Applications: Fundamental Knowledge Tracing Models

 \subsection{Logistic Models}

-In contrast to probabilistic models, logistic models are a large class of models based on logistic functions, the underlying concept behind which is that the probability of answering exercises correctly can be represented by a mathematical function of student and KC parameters.
-In logistic models, the binary answers (\emph{correct/incorrect}) submitted the students follow a Bernoulli distribution.
-These models first take advantage of different factors in student's learning interactions to compute an estimation of the student and KC parameters, then utilize a logistic function to transform this estimation into the prediction of the probability of mastery \citep{pelanek2017bayesian}.
-We will introduce three logistic models in this section: (1) learning factor analysis (LFA), (2) performance factor analysis (PFA) and (3) knowledge tracing machines (KTM).
+{Logistic models represent the probability of students correctly answering exercises as a logistic function of the student and KC parameters.} They first use different factors in students' learning interactions to compute an estimation of the student and KC parameters, then utilize a logistic function to transform this estimation into the prediction of the probability of mastery \citep{pelanek2017bayesian}.
+In the subsequent section, we will introduce three types of logistic models: (1) Learning Factor Analysis (LFA), (2) Performance Factor Analysis (PFA) and (3) Knowledge Tracing Machines (KTM).